EverdD/EverdD/README.md

-Hi 👋, I am **Firman Nurcahyo** Firman Nurcahyo, have a strong determination to become a Data Analyst, and that's why I feel so enthusiastic to understand the essence of data that we face everyday.
+Hi 👋, I am **Firman Nurcahyo**, have a strong determination to become a Data Analyst, and that's why I feel so enthusiastic to understand the essence of data that we face everyday.
 I believe that data is not just information, but a valuable asset in this modern world.
 It is my belief that understanding data is the key to uncovering deep insights, allowing us to make informed and relevant decisions. ✨

 <div>
 <details>